insideout10/wordlift-docs/docs/faq.rst

 By running the analysis on the property description text of an entity you can *link* it to other entities.
 WordLift will store these relationships between one entity and other entities in the `graph <key-concepts.html#knowledge-graph>`_ using the Dublin Core property ``dct:related``.
 This information will be used to suggest new connections between the contents of your site.
 Creating links among relevant entities will create more structure for your content, even though it is not mandatory to do so.
 You should always link entities that can help other users discover relevant contents (i.e. the entity *[Berners-Lee]* shall be linked to entity *[Web]* as the two concepts are strictly related.)

 ===============
-How can I enable or disable links to entities
+How can I enable or disable links to entities?
 ===============

 You can enable or disable the link to an entity by toggling the "Link" option for each annotation.
 See below